jeohjee/QMBCuda/README.md

 - Armadillo (for user-friendliness of computationally non-demanding linear algebra)

 Immediate TO DO:
-- Fix Heisenberg model class to deal with a more generic set of operators and make it a true XXZ (now it's in practice just a XXX).
+- Fix Heisenberg model class to deal with a more generic set of operators and make it a true XXZ (now it's in practice just a XXZ with real-valued spin-spin coupling).
 This feature is work in progress.

 TO DO in the longer time period: